how many sets per muscle group per week To Build Muscle?

 what does the current research point to?

-The current research suggests that 10-20 sets per week per muscle group is effective for building muscle.
+Research suggests that 10-20 sets per muscle group per week is effective for building muscle.
 This range is widely accepted as being effective for most people and comes from a team of researchers led by Brad Schoenfeld, who in 2017 performed a meta-analysis investigating the relationship between muscle growth and the number of sets performed per muscle group per week.
+Another meta-analysis was carried out in 2022 comparing low, medium, and high volumes and concluded that a range of 12-20 weekly sets per muscle group may be an “optimum standard recommendation for increasing muscle hypertrophy in young, trained men”.

 not all volume is created equal

 One important point to understand is that one set for a particular exercise will not always be comparable to a set for another exercise for the same muscle group.
 For example, a heavy set of squats will be far more stressful on the quadriceps and also systemically compared to a set of leg extensions.
-One is a compound lift which allows for considerable amounts of weight to be lifted whilst the other one is an isolation move.
+One is a compound lift which allows for considerable amounts of weight to be lifted, whilst the other is an isolation move.

 volume’s relationship to intensity and frequency